London

 Web Link

-Windsor Dominated both in spirit and in fact, by its magnificent castle, yet the town itself is very attractive with Georgian and Victorian buildings, church street being one of its prettiest areas.
+Windsor Dominated both in spirit and in fact, by its magnificent castle, yet the town itself is very attractive with Georgian and Victorian buildings, Church Street being one of its prettiest areas.
 The parish Church of St John stands in the High Street with railings designed by Grindling Gibbons.
 Nearby is the Guildhall designed at the end of the 17th Century by Sir Thomas Fitch and finished by Sir Christopher Wren.
 However it is the castle that made the town and still attracts thousands and thousands of visitors every year.

 Windsor Castle The castle is the largest inhabited castle in the world and covers over 13 acres.
 Its story starts with William the Conqueror who quickly grasped its strategic position and the advantage of a forest for hunting close by.
 Since then practically every sovereign has had a hand in the building, Henry II put up the first stone buildings including the round tower, but the defences are still those built by Henry III.
 Edward III was born at Windsor and loved it, he enlarged the royal apartments and founded the order of the Knights of the Garter, making Windsor a centre for chivalry.
 The castle is made up of three parts, the lower ward, which includes St George's chapel, the upper ward in which lie the state apartments and the middle ward where the enormous round tower gives wonderful views over 12 counties.